 Courses, workshops and seminars can be tailor-made to your own needs and specifications.
 These are the main subjects covered, they can be combined in a pick-and-mix format to give the ideal information for you or your group.
 Any of these subject areas can also be incorporated into a private lesson format.

-Please look under the Training tab at the top of the page for existing courses that you could join.
+Please look under the Future Courses tab at the top of the page for existing courses that you could join.

-For details of the Postgraduate Certificate, Postgraduate Diploma and MA in Applied Professional Practice (Vocal Pedagogy) use this link
+For details of the Postgraduate Certificate and MA in Vocal Pedagogy use this link

 “Thanks to your excellent advice I made it through a very demanding tour without losing my voice or suffering from anything but the odd moment of understandable vocal fatigue.
 I can’t tell you how grateful I am for your help, this was a daunting challenge for me and I now feel a lot more confident with my voice in performance.”
 Actor

 “I thought you would like to know that I passed my choir audition yesterday, it’s thanks to you that I am no longer nervous about singing to him one-to-one.
 Some of the others were nervous wrecks!”
 Choral Society member

 Back to the top

 |Teaching Young Voices

 Are you giving your young singers the best tools for strong and healthy singing?
 This course explores the vocal possibilities and limitations throughout the young singer’s development, this can be any stage from pre-school to undergraduate.
 Stages of development can, if required, specifically focus on the vital area of adolescent voice change in both girls and boys.
 Learning a technique for any physical skill is merely finding a way to perform the task with the minimum of effort – let’s help our young singers to make it easier for themselves!